1 Line (Sound Transit): Service

 1 Line trains run 20 hours per day from Monday to Saturday, from 5:00 am to 1:00 am, and 18 hours on Sundays and federal holidays, from 6:00 am to midnight.
 Trains operate most frequently during weekday peak periods, running every eight minutes from 6:00 am to 9:30 am and from 3:00 pm to 6:30 pm.
 Trains run every 10 minutes during midday and evening hours on weekdays and all day on weekends.
 Train frequency is reduced to every 15 minutes during the early morning and late night hours of all days.

-End-to-end travel from Northgate to Angle Lake stations takes 57 minutes, while trips between SeaTac/Airport station and Downtown Seattle take 38 minutes.
+End-to-end travel from Lynnwood to Angle Lake stations takes 73 minutes, while trips between SeaTac/Airport station and Downtown Seattle take 38 minutes.
 The SeaTac–Westlake corridor was formerly served by King County Metro bus route 194, which took 32 minutes to travel between the two areas, and used bus stops that were closer to the terminal.
 The bus route ran at less frequent intervals, was subject to traffic delays, and had shorter hours of operation.
+The final four northbound trips during late night service terminate at Beacon Hill station instead of continuing through Downtown Seattle to allow for overnight maintenance to begin earlier on some sections; prior to 2024, these trains terminated at Stadium station.